Balsamic Peach Arugula Salad

 - Preheat oven to 425 degrees.

-- Spread frozen peach slices on half of a parchment paper lined baking sheet.
+- Spread peach slices on half of a parchment paper lined baking sheet.
 Leave room to add your asparagus later.
-Drizzle melted ghee and 1 tbsp of balsamic vinegar over the peaches.
+Drizzle melted ghee or butter and 1 tbsp of balsamic vinegar over the peaches.
 Place in oven and bake for 5 minutes.

 - Remove from oven.
 Carefully flip peach slices.
 You should see some good caramelization already starting.